 \section{Abstract}

-While volume violation of area law has been exhibited in several quantum spin chains, the construction of a corresponding model in higher dimensions, with isotropic terms, has been an open problem.
+While volume violation of area law has been exhibited in several quantum spin chains, the construction of a corresponding ground state in higher dimensions, entangled in more than one direction, has been an open problem.
 Here we construct a 2D frustration-free Hamiltonian with maximal violation of the area law.
 We do so by building a quantum model of random surfaces with color degree of freedom that can be viewed as a collection of colored Dyck paths.
 The Hamiltonian may be viewed as a 2D generalization of the Fredkin spin chain.
-Its action is shown to be ergodic within the Hilbert subspace of zero fixed Dirichlet boundary condition and positive height function in the bulk and exhibits a non-degenerate ground state.
-Its entanglement entropy between subsystems exhibits an entanglement phase transition as the deformation parameter is tuned.
+It relates all the colored random surface configurations subject to a Dirichlet boundary condition and hard wall constraint from below to one another, and the ground state is therefore a superposition of all such classical states and non-degenerate.
+Its entanglement entropy between subsystems undergoes a quantum phase transition as the deformation parameter is tuned.
 The area- and volume-law phases are similar to the one-dimensional model, while the critical point scales with the linear size of the system $L$ as $L\log L$.
-Similar models can be built in higher dimensions with even softer area law violations at the critical point.
+Further it is conjectured that similar models with entanglement phase transitions can be built in higher dimensions with even softer area law violations at the critical point.